FILDI/arangocouch/README.md

 # arangocouch

-`arangocouch` is a fork of [arangochair](https://github.com/baslr/arangochair) but since there were issues with the project and PRs attempting to fix it were not reviewed.
-We've created `arangocouch`
+`arangocouch` is a fork of [arangochair](https://github.com/baslr/arangochair) but since there were issues with the project and PRs attempting to fix thme were not reviewed we've created `arangocouch`.

+Currently this repo includes the fix for making authenticated requests to arangodb.

 ## install